duanegero/Basketball-Roster-Coach-API-Frontend/README.md

 # Basketball Roster Coach API (Frontend)

-This HTLM, CSS and JS frontend app will allow you to interact with the backend API to manage and display data.
+This HTML, CSS and JS frontend app will allow you to interact with the backend API to manage and display data.

 - [Installation](#installation)
 - [Backend Repository](#backend)